CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/02-configure-synapse.md

     ![](media/ex2-latestvir.png)

-12. Once the downloading is completed, click on **Open file** of the downloaded integration runtime from Downloads.
+12. Once the downloading is complete, click on **Open file** of the downloaded integration runtime from Downloads.

     ![](media/ex2-installir.png)

-13. In Welcome to the Microsoft Integrartion Runtime Setup Wizard pane, leave default English language selected and click on **Next**.
+13. In Welcome to the Microsoft Integration Runtime Setup Wizard pane, leave default English language selected and click on **Next**.

     ![](media/ex2-irinstall1.png)